E1 Series Shinkansen: History

 The first E1 series set, M1, was delivered to Sendai Depot on 3 March 1994, sporting "DDS E1" logos (DDS standing for double-deck shinkansen).

 ローカル鉄道途中下車の旅 The first two E1 series sets delivered entered revenue-earning service on the Tohoku Shinkansen on 15 July 1994, with the original "DDS" logos replaced by "Max" logos.
 The original livery was "sky grey" on the upper body side and "silver grey" on the lower body side, separated by a "peacock green" stripe.

 From 4 December 1999, all six trainsets were transferred from Sendai Depot to Niigata Depot, with operations limited to use on Joetsu Shinkansen Max Asahi and Max Tanigawa services only.
+Two sets were used on Max Yamabiko services between Tokyo and Morioka, two sets were used on Max Asahi services between Tokyo and Niigata.
+One set was used on Max Toki services between Takasaki and Tokyo, and one set was used on Max Aoba services between Nasushiobara and Tokyo.

 Refurbishment

 From late 2003, the fleet underwent refurbishment, which included the installation of new seating and repainting in a new livery of "stratus white" on the upper body side and "aster blue" on the lower body side, separated by a "ibis pink" stripe.

 All cars were made no-smoking from the start of the revised timetable on 18 March 2007.